FAQs | AoPS Academy Virtual Campus

 - For Levels 6-7, a student would take two 18-week classes, A and B, to take advantage of the full year curriculum.

 - For Levels 8 and 9, each class is designed as a 36-week full year curriculum.
 The topics for these courses, Geometry and Intermediate Algebra, present challenging material that is not conducive to splitting.

 Do Virtual Campus language arts classes cover a full year of curriculum?

 Our language arts curriculum is specifically designed for high-performing students, as we challenge students to think deeper about the material than the typical curriculum.
-By showing students how to think critically and apply their knowledge to challenging questions, we help students develop the important analytical skills necessary for success at top universities and competitive careers.
+Through long-form unit projects, students work towards a goal with intermediary steps and instructor feedback allowing them to think critically and apply their knowledge to challenging assignments.
+We help students develop the important analytical and communication skills necessary for success at top universities and competitive careers.

 Are Virtual Campus math classes a good fit for my student?

 Although our math courses were developed with advanced learners in mind, we see success across students ages 7-18 with a wide range of abilities.
 Students who are building number sense get to explore how math works, while students who might not usually be interested in math are inspired by the engaging puzzles and problems.
 And, of course, excited math lovers will find plenty of challenges to sustain their interest.

 What material is covered in Virtual Campus math classes?

 For Honors Math Levels 2-5: Find grade-level standards here.
 We cover grade-level standards in greater depth than other elementary math programs, and our Beast Academy curriculum is also loosely based on the Common Core standards.

 For Honors & Contest Math Levels 6+: Find information about the AoPS curriculum here.